eduardofilo/RG350_ra_installer/README.md

 ## OPK wrappers

 To achieve this, it was first necessary to figure out how to parameterize the core and the ROM.
 Loading a core and a ROM from RetroArch itself does not work because it does not externalize this data as arguments on the executable.
 So I assumed that the same argument format used by the `retroarch` executable would serve on other systems like EmuELEC on RG351P.
 In this console the usual EmulationStation frontend does parameterize the core and the ROM to be executed by means of arguments in the call.
-For example, running Tetris on Game Boy with the core gambatte in EmuELEC on RG3551P, it is found that the process is invoked in this way:
+For example, running Tetris on Game Boy with the core gambatte in EmuELEC on RG3551P, the process is invoked in this way:

 ```
 /usr/bin/retroarch -v -L /tmp/cores/gambatte_libretro.so --config /storage/.config/retroarch/retroarch.cfg /storage/roms/gb/Tetris (World) (Rev A).7z